Web Video: Kickassia

 - Handsome Tom, who is relegated to the job of flagpole.

-- Black and Gray Morality: Team TGWTG aren't exactly nice guys, but they're a hell of a lot better than the Nostalgia Critic.
+- Black and Gray Morality: Team TGWTG aren't exactly nice guys, but they're a lot better than the Nostalgia Critic.
 To put that into perspective: they were fine when he was plotting a hostile takeover of a country, comparing them to Nazis to motivate them, and planning to conquer the entire earth, but upset now that he sits around watching Hogan's Heroes all day.
 Sure, he rigged the place to blow, but they can leave at any time and actually live in a hotel a safe distance away.
 It's just that blowing the place up would stop them from ruling it.
 While a lot of them did want to rule it, arguably they were also working under the assumption that a guy who'd rig an acre of land with twenty tons of dynamite in the event that someone hypothetically should try to usurp his position is definitely not safe in any position of power.

 - Bloodless Carnage: Oh so very much.
 President Baugh bitch-slaps the TGWTG crew with a sword!